March 17, 2020

 NYCxDESIGN Suspends May Festival, Announces Fall Programming

-NYCxDESIGN suspends plans for May festival; announces October event, and continues the NYCxDESIGN awards virtually.
-Metropolis will publish a New York City Design Guide.
+NYCxDESIGN suspends plans for May festival; announces October event and continues May awards virtually.

 This morning, NYCxDESIGN announced that due to growing concern surrounding COVID-19 and in accordance with the Centers for Disease Control and Prevention (CDC)’s recommendation on large-scale events, the May festival is being suspended.
 NYCxDESIGN will instead present programming this October, timed to align with a month of significant design events planned across the city, such as the Cooper Hewitt, National Design Museum’s National Design Week, Archtober, the Architecture and Design Film Festival (ADFF), and Open House New York Weekend.
 The NYCxDESIGN Awards program will continue to honor the design community in May, as planned, with virtual programming followed by a fall live event.

 “NYCxDESIGN was conceived to bring New York together in celebration of the incredible talent in the city, and the tremendous examples of international design that are shown here.
 Gathering our community around design is so central to the work we do that, given the concerns around COVID-19, we are shifting from our annual Festival in May to a reconceived fall program to ensure the safety and well-being of all who participate in and visit NYCxDESIGN,” noted Edward Hogikyan, Vice President and Executive Director of NYCxDESIGN.